songbowang125/Swave/README.md

     swave.sample_level.split.vcf (Bi-allelic outputs by splitting the Multi-allelic outputs)
 ```

+3.3 Output filter:

+Swave offers a three-level confidence tags in the outputted VCF file (column QUAL), including HighQual (renamed to PASS to fulfill the VCF format), MediumQual and LowQual.

+The quality reflects the ratio between two lengths:

+(1) length difference between reference and alternative sequence, while

+(2) length difference between reference and predicted-SV-caused sequence.

+If the predicted SV is true-positive, this ratio should be 0.
+In the contrast, if the SV is less-accurate or false-positive, this ratio would increase and be larger than 0.

+SVs with 'LowQual' are recommended to be filtered out for downstream analysis.

 ## Contact
 If you have any questions, please feel free to contact: songbowang125@163.com